bdist/bdist-workspace/README.md

 `postgres`↵

-9. Create a new unpriviledged user `db`.
+9. Create a new unprivileged user `db`.

 ```sql
 CREATE USER db WITH PASSWORD 'db';